OmidSaj/UB-Twin-Vision/README.md

 Department of Civil, Structural and Environmental Engineering

 ## Introduction
 This is the official repository for the code and models used by UB-SHM team in IC-SHM 2021, project 2.
 Models are evalauted on the [QuakeCity](https://sail.cive.uh.edu/quakecity/) benchmark dataset.
+You can find details about this work in this [report](https://github.com/OmidSaj/UB-Twin-Vision/blob/main/Assets/Report.pdf).

 ![Segmentation demo](https://github.com/OmidSaj/UB-Twin-Vision/blob/main/Assets/Figures/icshm.gif)